Aarleks/stagit/README.md

 stagit
 ======

-Test
+My fork of [Oscar Benedito's](https://git.oscarbenedito.com/stagit/) fork of the static git page generator, `stagit`, with the addition of the `grm` and `index-gen` scripts from [Lucan Burns'](https://git.lmburns.com/stagit-md/about.html) fork.

-My fork of [Oscar Benedito's](https://git.oscarbenedito.com/stagit/) fork of the static git page generator, `stagit`.
+My own changes are entirely aesthetic - some `html` layout, `css`, and the `ico` and `png` files.

 This program generates static HTML pages for a git repository and an index page for a collection of repositories.
-My changes are entirely aesthetic - some `html` layout, `css`, and the `ico` and `png` files.

 Benedito's fork uses [md4c](https://github.com/mity/md4c) to convert the README markdown into HTML and then shows it in an about page for each repository, this adds a new dependency.
 On top of that, the assets have been changed, creating a personal theme.
 The scripts have also been changed to fit my needs.